guimadaleno/twitch-chatters/README.md

 ## About

 Twitch Chatters simply shows a list of Twitch chatters extrated from Twitch TMI API.
 No authentication is required.
-It can be easily integrated with OBS as a Browser Dock.
+It can be easily integrated with OBS as a Browser Dock via `Docks > Custom Browser Docks` menu.
 It also beeps when someone gets in/out.

 ## Getting started